sparkfun/hacker-application/code/README.md

-The ideal candidate will be comfortable building web applications with PHP and MySQL on Linux, and have real-world experience with other languages and platforms.
+Ideal candidates will be comfortable building web applications with PHP and MySQL on Linux, and have real-world experience with other languages and platforms.

-We want to see your code, so please include a representative sample of your work in this directory.
+We want to see your code.
+Please include a representative sample of your work in this directory.

 All languages and paradigms are welcome, but we're most interested in